 When did the Cafe open?

 The South End Children's Cafe has been open since November 2, 2015.
 Children and Families interested in dining at the Cafe or having children grades k - 8 participate in the after school program must join as a member HERE.

 Where is the South End Children's Cafe located?

 What happens each day?

-The South End Children's Cafe is open Monday - Friday, after school, to 20 children.
+The South End Children's Cafe is open Monday - Friday, after school, to 30 children.
 The children join us from a variety of schools throughout the city of Albany.
-When the children arrive, they are assisted with homework and tutoring by high school and college volunteers, as well as teachers and other school personnel who volunteer at the Cafe.
-After homework is finished, the children exercise in the gym, participate in enrichment classes like dance, theater and science, create art or help with cooking and preparing the dining room for dinner.
-At 5:00pm the children in the after school program are joined by family members for dinner.
+When the children arrive, they are assisted with homework by student volunteers, as well as teachers and other school personnel who volunteer at the Cafe.
+After homework is finished, the children participate in enrichment classes like dance, theater and science, create art or help with cooking and preparing the dining room for dinner.
+At 5:00pm the children in the program are often joined by family members for dinner.
 Dismissal is at 5:30pm.
 If you are interested in volunteering or if you would like to make a donations, please contact Tracie at 518.275.8890 or email@example.com or sign up HERE.

 What does the Cafe look like?